smartcontractkit/documentation/docs/Introduction/architecture-overview/off-chain-reporting.md

 For smart contracts that currently consume price feeds, there will be no interruptions.
 Service will not be affected, and the functions described in the  [Price Feeds API Reference](../price-feeds-api-reference/) will continue to work.

-The upgrade will happen automatically so long as your contracts are requesting data from the proxy addresses as described in the [Price Feed Migration Instructions](../migrating-to-flux-aggregator) from August 2020 and listed both on our [Contract Addresses](../reference-contracts/) page and [ENS](../ens/).
+The upgrade will happen automatically so long as your contracts are requesting data from the proxy addresses from August 2020 and listed both on our [Contract Addresses](../reference-contracts/) page and [ENS](../ens/).